 Watts Up With That was started by Anthony Watts, a television meteorologist for 25 years, to present data about climate and weather in a manner that readers can grasp and appreciate.
-He does not merely preach green living, but practices it in his daily life.
-The blog contains original articles on science news from Watts as well as other writers related mostly to weather, technology and climate change.
+He does not merely preach green living; he also practices it in his daily life.
+The blog contains original articles on science news from Watts as well as other writers dealing with weather, technology and climate change.

 Boing Boing writes about seemingly unimportant stuff.
-But by doing this, it stresses the role of the internet as a global medium that should not be controlled by governments or corporations.
-It acts as the voice of the small blogger, taking up issues that they may find too huge to handle, such as the Homeland security legislation that was introduced post 09/11.
+But by doing this, it stresses the role of the Internet as a global medium that should not be controlled by governments or corporations.
+It acts as the voice of a small blogger, taking up issues that they may find too huge to handle, such as the Homeland security legislation that was introduced post 09/11.

 Hello Fashion Blog

-TED has one simple mission- spread ideas.
+TED has one simple mission: to spread ideas.
 The goal is to make ideas accessible to all and generate a spark.
 The ideas are usually packed into less-than-eighteen-minute speeches delivered at TED Talks.
-For a world of ideas you can read their posts and dig into their archives on this blog.
+For a world of ideas, you can read their posts and dig into their archives on this blog.